immcantation/immcantation/docs/index.rst

     :target: https://hub.docker.com/u/immcantation
     :align: left

-The different tools are available from PyPi, CRAN and Bitbucket.
+The different tools are available from PyPi, CRAN and GitHub.
 Versioned containers with all tools installed are hosted on `Docker Hub <https://hub.docker.com/r/immcantation/suite>`_.